guildai/guildai/guild/tests/run-merge.md

     >>> run = project.list_runs()[0]

 By default, sourcecode, deps, and generated files are copied.
+Note that files unpacked from required project archives are not listed as dependencies in a run merge.
+These files don't exist in the project -- they're contained in the required archive.

     >>> print_mergefiles(RunMerge(run))
     [s] .guild/sourcecode/guild.yml -> guild.yml